Asymptotic Properties of the Distributional Synthetic Controls: Introduction

-Causal inference is a pivotal undertaking in social science research, with the synthetic control (SC) method, proposed by \citet{abadie2003economic} and \citet{abadie2010synthetic}, serving as a fundamental tool for assessing the causal effects of policies and interventions in settings with observational data.
-However, the original method of synthetic controls predominantly focuses on point estimates of causal effects on aggregate units, neglecting the heterogeneity present in the distributional characteristics.
-In many cases, researchers and policy makers want to identify causal effects of policy changes on a treated unit at an aggregate level while having access to data at a finer granularity.
-A classic example is the evaluation of the effects of minimum wage policies.
-In this context, the intervention occurs at the state level, yet researchers have access to individual-level data within a state (e.g., \citeauthor{card1994minimum}, \citeyear{card1994minimum}; \citeauthor{neumark2000}, \citeyear{neumark2000}; \citeauthor{dube2019}, \citeyear{dube2019}).
-These additional data enable the estimation of heterogeneous treatment effects, shedding light on the varied causal impacts of the policy change across different segments of the population within a state.
-Considering the distributional characteristics, in a seminal paper, \citet{gunsilius2023distributional} proposes the distributional synthetic control (DSC) estimator.
-The idea of DSC method is to reconstruct the quantile function associated with the treated unit through a weighted average of quantile functions of the control units, and this weighted average is employed to construct the counterfactual quantile function of the treated unit had it not received treatment.
 Compared to the classical SC method, DSC method possesses a notable advantage.
 It is capable of providing estimates for the effects at different quantiles, enabling researchers to comprehensively understand the impact of interventions.
 With this distributional information, researchers can estimate the quantile treatment effect (QTE), which offers certain advantages over the average treatment effect (ATE).
 While ATE often provides a limited perspective on the impact of a treatment, QTE can reveal more comprehensive insights.
 It is common for a treatment to leave the mean of the outcome distribution unchanged while affecting its dispersion or altering its shape.
 This granularity is particularly valuable when the treatment effects are not uniform across the population.
 For instance, a policy intervention might have a larger impact on lower-income individuals compared to higher-income ones.
 ATE would only show the overall average effect, potentially overlooking the impacts on the lower-income group.
 In contrast, QTE would reveal these differences by examining the effects at specific points in the distribution, such as the median or the lower and upper quartiles.
 Therefore, both academic research and practical applications place great importance on understanding the treatment's impact on the entire distribution of outcomes.
 As stated by \citet{tang2020some}, rather than focusing on the ATE, applied economists and policymakers are increasingly interested in the distributional treatment effect or QTE.
 In summary, the QTE function serves as a powerful tool for summarizing the causal effect of a treatment or policy on the marginal distribution of the outcome variable of interest.